saravanatritox-cloud/aaron/README.md

   // 1) Read only from the Auto quote details section.
   // 2) Stop before any Home quote summary/details section so Home EFT can never bleed into Auto.
   // 3) If Auto explicitly uses Monthly EFT, capture the installment amount.
-  // 4) If Auto is Paid in full / 1 Pay only, keep monthlyEFT=null and flag an error to use BW. const autoSectionIdxEarly=t.search(/Auto\s+quote\s+details/i);
+  // 4) If Auto is Paid in full / 1 Pay only, keep monthlyEFT=null and show the BW warning. const autoSectionIdxEarly=t.search(/Auto\s+quote\s+details/i);

   // Find the FIRST Home section that occurs after Auto details (summary OR details).